 Let’s take a closer look at the best practices of the project intake process.

-When a new project comes in, it’s not always clear who’s in charge, who needs to work with a project manager, and what the next steps are.
+When a new project comes in, it’s not always clear who’s in charge, who needs to work with or become a project manager themselves, and what the next steps are.

 By defining an intake process, every new request that comes in follows a pre-defined procedure that results in everyone knowing that they have to do.
 The consistency also has a nice side-benefit of allow for automation.